tldr-pages/tldr/pages/common/bup.md

 `bup -d {{path/to/repository}} save -n {{backup_name}} {{path/to/my_folder}}`

-- Show backup snapshots currently stored in the repository:
+- Show the backup snapshots currently stored in the repository:

 `bup -d {{path/to/repository}} ls`